Kash’s Corner: How a Porous Border Facilitates Narcoterrorism

 And then they seed them north through the Mexican border.

-Now, fast forward and President Biden has laxed many of President Trump's uh border security initiatives, including the wall, and you have these two folks who were apprehended who are on the terrorism watch list.
+Now, fast forward, and President Biden has laxed many of President Trump's border security initiatives, including the wall.

-Now the question is not that we caught them, who didn't we catch?
+Now, the question is, not that we caught them, who didn't we catch?

 That's the problem.

-And that's how some of these folks got into America before when they were launching terrorism operations against us on our soil, and unfortunately it's going to continue if we don't address it.
+And that's how some of these folks got into America before when they were launching terrorism operations against us on our soil.

-So um what do you think of that?
+So what do you think of that?

-Well, I think it's unfortunately a continuation of putting politics and what the media wants to hear above the national security uh importance for the American people.
+Well, I think it's unfortunately a continuation of putting politics and what the media wants to hear above the national security importance for the American people.

 President Trump said border security was a top priority and the wall was a top priority.